Chandu-d-coder/Airbnb---Tailwind-CSS/README.md

  - Special thanks to <a href ="https://tailwindcss.com/"> Tailwind CSS </a> for providing a powerful utility-first CSS framework.

- - Icons used in the project are sourced from Font Awesome.
+ - Icons used in the project are sourced from <a href="https://fontawesome.com/"> Font Awesome </a>.

 ## Developer